SharePoint's Knowledge Base Software Won't Cut it

-Thousands of organizations and teams use SharePoint to manage their knowledge bases - but that is a mistake.
+Thousands of organizations and teams use SharePoint as a knowledge base to manage their documentation — but that's a mistake.

-It's not a mistake because SharePoint is a bad tool; on the contrary, it can practically do everything.
-But, not everybody knows what they want it to do, or how they want to use it - so it just ends up being a shared drive where PDFs, Word documents, Excel spreadsheets, and PowerPoint presentations dwell - all the while, gathering cyber dust and not being helpful to anyone.
+I'm not saying SharePoint is a bad tool; on the contrary, it can practically do everything.
+However, not everybody knows what they want it to do, or how they want to use it — so it ends up being a shared drive where PDFs, Word documents, Excel spreadsheets, and PowerPoint presentations dwell.
+The contents of this drive sit there, gathering cyber dust, without helping anyone accomplish anything.

 There are knowledge bases, and there are actionable knowledge bases.
 A knowledge base is where everybody throws their white papers, training slides, Excel tools, and old on-boarding presentations.
 The information may be useful, but it's not very actionable.

 Sure it might help to know what the big picture is for why insurance premiums are going up, but that doesn't help anybody when they're trying to update a customer's account.

 That's exactly what an actionable knowledge base is — a place for storing information that helps your team perform tasks like updating customer accounts, creating invoices, creating a webinar, etc.

 Organizations need to be building more actionable knowledge bases.

 Why do I need an Actionable Knowledge Base?